Tesla Note: Manga

 The manga is licensed in English by Kodansha USA in digital form.

-Volume list
+Volumes

 Anime

-In April 2021, it was announced that the series will receive an anime television series adaptation.
+In April 2021, it was announced that the series would receive an anime television series adaptation.
 The series is animated by Gambit and directed by Michio Fukuda, with Masafumi Nishida overseeing the series' scripts, POKImari designing the characters, and Kaoru Wada composing the series' music.
 It aired from October 3 to December 26, 2021 on Tokyo MX and BS11.
 TOKYO MONSTERS performed the opening theme "PUPPET'S", while Yui Ninomiya performed the ending theme "Sanbunteki Life".
 Funimation licensed the series outside of Asia.